gocd/www.go.cd/source/posts/2015-04-27-Feature-Branch-Support.html.markdown

 ### The way forward

-Assuming you have chosen the approach mentioned above, you can now use Go 15.1, with its two new extension points - [SCM end-point](http://www.go.cd/documentation/user/15.1.0/extension_points/scm_extension.html) and the [Notification end-point](http://www.go.cd/documentation/user/15.1.0/extension_points/notification_extension.html), to test feature branches before they are merged.
+Assuming you have chosen the approach mentioned above, you can now use GoCD 15.1, with its two new extension points - [SCM end-point](http://www.go.cd/documentation/user/15.1.0/extension_points/scm_extension.html) and the [Notification end-point](http://www.go.cd/documentation/user/15.1.0/extension_points/notification_extension.html), to test feature branches before they are merged.